declension/squeeze-alexa/HOWTO.md

 -------------
  * A running LMS instance on a Linux-ish server or NAS (and some squeezebox players)
  * An Amazon Echo / Echo Dot
- * An Amazon developer account, and an Alexa one (tip: use the same email, or wish you had)
+ * An Amazon developer account, and an Alexa one (tip: use the same email, or you'll wish you had)
- * A reasonable router (must support port forwarding, and DDNS of some sort)
+ * A router that supports port forwarding, and ideally DDNS of some sort (nearly all modern routers do).
- * Some time and a little knowledge of: Linux, networking, AWS (Lambda), SSL
+ * Some time and a little knowledge of: Linux, networking, AWS / Lambda, SSL
- * Some hair to pull out.
  * _Optional_: a domain name, and a "real" (not self-signed) SSL certificate to match.